cupid-ide/cupid/nuopcdocs/cap.rst

 subroutines that are implemented in the cap.
 These are initialization phases that are not provided by the generic NUOPC Model.
-The ``phaseLabelList`` parameter lists a NUOPC-defined label from the :ref:`Initialize Phase Definition <initseq>`.
+The ``phaseLabelList`` parameter lists a NUOPC-defined label from the :ref:`Initialize Phase Definition <model_initseq>`.
 NUOPC defines explicitly what happens in each phase of model initialization and these labels uniquely define each phase.
 For example, on line 16, ``"IPDv00p1"`` stands for "Initialize Phase Definition version 00 phase 1".
 The value for the parameter ``userRoutine`` is the name of the subroutine that should